-The app itself is very user friendly, so once a basic relationship has been established, create content that would appeal to users, whilst ensuring to retain the vibe of your company brand: authenticity is vital, and the campaign should send a clear message and most importantly, stand out from competitors.
+The app itself is very user friendly.
+Once a basic relationship has been established, create content that would appeal to users, whilst ensuring you retain the vibe of your company brand.
+Authenticity is vital, and your campaign should send a clear message and most importantly, stand out from competitors.

 Music and audio are the most direct methods to target and connect with the audience and capture their attention.
-It uses a simplified procedure to set up, ultimately creating an immersive experience for your audience, but it is important to create content that suits your individual company’s brand and contributes to its specific goals.
+It uses a simplified procedure to set up, ultimately creating an immersive experience for your audience.
+However, it's also important to create content that suits your individual company’s brand and contributes to its specific goals.

 Brands that have used TikTok to reach their audiences

-ASOS, an online fashion and cosmetic retailer, has a huge social media presence and employs a ‘user-generated content’ method in their socials, sharing outfit inspiration which can easily be recreated by the viewer, and a candid ‘behind the scenes’ insight for their audience.
+ASOS, an online fashion and cosmetic retailer, has a huge social media presence and employs a ‘user-generated content’ method in their socials.
+They regularly use TikTok to share outfit inspirations which can easily be recreated by the viewer, and candid ‘behind the scenes’ insights for their audience.

 Starbucks, The White Company, and Oreo have also utilised TikTok by following relevant trends to reach their audience.
 Oreo biscuits are brought to life by making them talk.
 Starbucks interview their baristas, often using famous faces, and The White Company, a high-end quality product company, use TikTok to share tutorials, DIYs and videos on how to use and get the most out of their products.

 What do I need to consider to advertise on TikTok?

 Like many social media platforms, TikTok is particularly popular with the younger generation – almost 90% of all TikTok users are younger than 50 years old.
 Gen Z (aka ‘zoomers’) are renowned to be an incredibly difficult age group to market to, and given they have a strong foothold in the economy, it’s paramount for companies to reach them and appeal to their interest.